wajdsaleh/BrickBreakerGame/README.md

 2- Try to prevent the ball from falling and It is fully controlled by the keyboard.

+# Development
+There are a lot of things that I want to add soon like a better GUI, pause and resume.

 # Concepts I used
 I used inheritance for class, implementation for interfaces and a whole GUI.